DFE-Digital/get-an-identity/README.md

 ```
 Where `your_email_address` is an email address you can access.

+Ask a developer on the team for additional user secrets for integration with other services (e.g. DQT).

 Finally run the DevBootstrap project.
 This will create the database, add an admin user account and configure the OIDC clients for local development.

 #### Test client